Wart-biter: Description

 Adult wart-biters are 31–37 mm, with females being significantly larger than males.
-They are typically dark green in colour, usually with dark brown blotches on the pronotum and wings (a dark brown morphotype also occurs).
-The female has a long and slightly upcurved ovipositor.
+They are typically dark green in colour, and shiny, always with at least some dark brown mottling or blotches on the pronotum and wings; a largely dark brown morphotype also occurs, though still mottled with some green.
+The female has a 20 mm long and slightly upcurved ovipositor.
+Their colour acts as effective camouflage in grassy surroundings.

-The wart-biter has a song consisting of a rapidly repeated series of short bursts of clicks, sometimes lasting for several minutes.
+The wart-biter has a song consisting of a rapidly repeated series of short bursts of clicks starting slowly and speeding up, sometimes lasting for several minutes; it only sings in sunny weather.

-Wart-biters normally move about by walking; they rarely fly, except when frightened.
+Wart-biters normally move around by walking; they rarely fly, except when frightened.
 Most can only fly 3 to 4 m at a time.